The Replacements (band): Legacy

 The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.
 Westerberg also has a star for his solo work; he is one of the few musicians to be honored with multiple stars on the mural.

 The Goo Goo Dolls' vocalist and guitarist Johnny Rzeznik cites Paul Westerberg as an "obvious influence" on his music.
 The Goo Goo Dolls toured in support for the Replacements' final tour.
 They also co-wrote the song "We Are the Normal" with Westerberg for their 1993 album Superstar Car Wash.
 Members of the Cribs have cited the Replacements as a key influence.
 Members of the alternative country groups Uncle Tupelo and Whiskeytown have said that the Replacements were an important influence on them.
 Brian Fallon of Gaslight Anthem said in a 2009 interview that "without the Replacements, there would be no Gaslight Anthem" and that they were inspired by the song "Left of the Dial".
 The band They Might Be Giants made a tribute song to them called "We're The Replacements".
+Filmmaker James Gunn has named the Replacements as a favorite.

 1234 Go!
 Records released We'll Inherit the Earth: A Tribute to The Replacements on October 3, 2006.
 The album contains twenty-three covers of the Replacements songs by various rock, punk, pop and country artists.

 On October 16, 2013, the band was announced as one of the 2014 Rock and Roll Hall of Fame nominees, but they were not inducted.
 "Alex Chilton" appears as a playable song in Harmonix's music videogame Rock Band 2 for all consoles.
 "Kids Don't Follow" was also released for the game as downloadable content.

 Indie rock band Art Brut released a song titled "The Replacements" on their third album (Art Brut vs. Satan), in which singer Eddie Argos expresses both appreciation for the band, and incredulousness over the fact he was not already familiar with their music.